Vincennes, Indiana: Government

-The city government consists of a seven-member city council.
-Five of whom are elected from districts the other two are elected at large.
+The city government consists of a seven-member city council, five of whom are elected from districts; the other two are elected at large.
 The mayor is elected in a citywide vote.
-Joe Yochum is the current mayor, serving in his fourth term.
-First elected in 2012, he is the longest-serving mayor in the history of Vincennes.
+Joe Yochum was first elected mayor in 2011 for a term that started in 2012.
+As of 2026 he is serving his fourth term.
+He is the longest-serving mayor in the history of Vincennes.